subsurface/subsurface/README_TESTING.md

 Testing subsurface:

-Right now to test subsurface you need to have the 'cmake' executable to compile the source code of the tests and run them.

-1 - create a folder 'build-tests' on the project root directory 2 - run cmake ( cmake .. )
-3 - compile the software by invoking make
-4 - run the tests by invoking make test
-(optional 5) if the tests are failing, a better way to see what's happening is to run ctest -V , this way the tests will still fail, but more verbosely - easier to track them down.

-to create a new test, just implement copy the one provided by example in the tests folder and add the last three lines of the CMakeLists.txt file adapted to your test.
+Subsurface contains a number of tests to ensure the stability of the product, these tests can be used manually as they are in the build process.

+Making the tests available is automatic, whenever building either desktop or mobile (for desktop) the tests are created.

+The source code for the tests are found in
+- subsurface/tests
+and the executables are (after creation) found in
+- subsurface/build/tests
+or
+- subsurface/build-mobile/tests

+To run a specific test do as in this example: cd subsurface/<build directory>/tests
+./TestTagList

+To run the whole suite do:
+cd subsurface/<build directory>/tests
+ctest

+To get more verbose (a lot more) do: cd subsurface/<build directory>/tests ctest -V

+hint try "man ctest" or "ctest --help"

 If you have multiple versions of Qt installed, you might get a "plugin missing error", you can fix that by doing

 export QT_QPA_PLATFORM_PLUGIN_PATH=~/Qt/5.13.2/clang_64/plugins
 (of course substitute 5.13.2 with your preferred version)

-To create a new test you can do one of the following (information provided by Tomaz on IRC):
+We need more tests so please have fun.

+if you just want to create a new test case:

 1) Create a new private slot on an already created test class
 2) Implement the test there, and compare the expected result with the